nickr01/rtldavis/README.md

         Default = -maxmissed 51

   -u [log undefined signals]
-        The program can pick up (i.e. reveive) messages from undefined transmitters, e.g. from a weather station near-by.
+        The program can pick up (i.e. receive) messages from undefined transmitters, e.g. from a weather station near-by.
 De messages are discarded, but you may want to see on which channels they are received and how many.
         Default = -u false